Latest Status

 Water meter installation has been a requirement for all new construction in Whistler since 1993, and radio frequency (RF) remote reading capabilities have been a requirement since 2007.

 In 2019 the RMOW launched a pilot project to implement volumetric billing in Function Junction.
-Function Junction was chosen for the pilot project since the RMOW recently acquired the VanWest Water Utility that serviced the neighbourhood.
-The installation process to various ICI properties is ongoing and mock billing is anticipated to be introduced by the end of 2022 or early 2023.
+Function Junction was chosen for the pilot project after the RMOW acquired the VanWest Water Utility that serviced the neighborhood.
+The installation process to various ICI properties is ongoing and mock billing is anticipated to be introduced in 2025.

-The RMOW is now expanding the program to include other ICI properties in Whistler.
-Contractor Neptune Technology Group is currently conducting the preliminary meter surveys and will assist with installing new water meters as required.
+The RMOW has expanded the program to include other ICI properties in Whistler.
+Contractor Neptune Technology Group will assist with installing new water meters as required.
 This will help the RMOW understand water usage by ICI customers in Whistler.

-If a decision is made to implement, there will be a period of time before the transition is complete, including a period of mock billing.
-There will also be a report to Council once mock billing has been implemented for a certain period of time to analyze and discuss changes in water use behaviour.
+There will be a period of time before the transition is complete, including a period of mock billing.
+There will also be a report to Council once mock billing has been implemented for a certain period of time to analyze and discuss changes in water use behavior.

 Once the water meters are installed and volumetric utility billing commences, customers would pay for the amount of the water they use collected through the usage fee.
 This is one of the two water fund fees that the RMOW collects.
 The other is a parcel tax, which is a fixed fee which is not currently being proposed to be changed.
 Through volumetric billing customers can control how much they pay for water, by changing the amount of water that they use.